-- Working with infrastructure providers to ensure that the infrastructure required to support the community is provided in the right place and at the right time; - The investigation, delivery and implementation of a infrastructure charging system which ensures that development contributes to the needs of the community and the delivery of sustainable development; - Protecting and enhancing existing social and community infrastructure including education, health, cultural and leisure facilities.
-Improving and promoting community health and wellbeing across the social gradient in line with an understanding of predicted future needs and current gaps in provision; - Protecting and enhancing existing natural infrastructure including the identification and protection of functionally linked land, managing associated land use practices and potential recreational disturbance and ensuring the continued protection of protected species and their associated habitats; - Ensuring that people have access to services in a location which are delivered by a means that is convenient, ensuring that development provides the opportunity for healthier lifestyles through the provision of high quality green infrastructure, recreation, leisure and sports facilities; and, - Seeking opportunities to reduce the opportunity for crime and anti-social behaviour. - Working to reduce levels of air pollution within the district, particularly in the designated Air Quality Management Areas (AQMAs) of Lancaster City Centre, Carnforth Town Centre and Galgate, and other major transport corridors within the district.
+Working with infrastructure providers to ensure that the infrastructure required to support the community is provided in the right place and at the right time;

+- The investigation, delivery and implementation of a infrastructure charging system which ensures that development contributes to the needs of the community and the delivery of sustainable development; - Protecting and enhancing existing social and community infrastructure including education, health, cultural and leisure facilities.
+Improving and promoting community health and wellbeing across the social gradient in line with an understanding of predicted future needs and current gaps in provision; - Protecting and enhancing existing natural infrastructure which forms part of the district's green and blue infrastructure network, including the identification and protection of functionally linked land, managing associated land use practices and potential recreational disturbance and ensuring the continued protection of protected species and their associated habitats; - Ensuring that people have access to services in a location which are delivered by a means that is convenient, ensuring that development provides the opportunity for healthier lifestyles through the provision of high quality green infrastructure, recreation, leisure and sports facilities; and, - Seeking opportunities to reduce the opportunity for crime and anti-social behaviour. - Working to reduce levels of air pollution within the district, particularly in the designated Air Quality Management Areas (AQMAs) of Lancaster City Centre, Carnforth Town Centre and Galgate, and other major transport corridors within the district.